The Museum welcomes all visitors and is committed to making its programs and services accessible to everyone. We currently offer:

 - Sign language interpretation at our public programs; please contact us at least two weeks prior to the day of the event so that arrangements may be made.

-- Accessible parking in the Museum’s lot at LaSalle and Stockton.
+- Accessible parking and an elevator in the Museum’s garage at LaSalle and Stockton.
 Drop-offs are permitted at our main entrance on Clark Street.

 - Button-activated doors at the south end of the main entrance